Rafter Romance: Plot

-Mary Carroll (Ginger Rogers) is a young woman from upstate who came to New York City to find a job and a career, but whose money has almost run out.
-Both she and Jack Bacon (Norman Foster), an aspiring artist who lives in the same Greenwich Village building, are behind on their rent and their landlord, Max Eckbaum (George Sidney), a good-natured soul who nevertheless has expenses to meet, comes up with a solution: Move Mary into Jack's loft and have them share the apartment on a shift basis.
+Mary Carroll is a young woman from upstate who came to New York City to find a job and a career, but whose money has almost run out.
+Both she and Jack Bacon, an aspiring artist who lives in the same Greenwich Village building, are behind on their rent and their landlord, Max Eckbaum, a good-natured soul who nevertheless has expenses to meet, comes up with a solution: Move Mary into Jack's loft and have them share the apartment on a shift basis.
 They would never see each other or know who the other is, since Jack is out all night and sleeps during the day, and Mary is taking a job selling refrigerators by telephone, which keeps her out all day.

 However, both manage to get a very bad impression of each other after realizing the other is of the opposite sex from articles of clothing lying about.
 A series of misunderstandings leads to a series of pranks aimed at each other: Jack places a bucket in the shower, and when Mary goes in it falls on her head.
 Then she places Jack's suit in the shower, so that it gets wet.
 In retaliation, he saws Mary's bed in half so that it would come apart when she sits on it.

 The situation gets complicated when the couple accidentally meet outside their apartment and, not knowing who the other is, begin to fall in love.
-Matters get worse when Mary's boss, lecherous H. Harrington Hubbell (Robert Benchley), tries to invite her out for dinner, while Jack's would-be "patron", a lonely, libidinous, rich older woman, Elise Peabody Willington Smythe (Laura Hope Crews), tries to maintain her monopoly over Jack.
+Matters get worse when Mary's boss, lecherous H. Harrington Hubbell, tries to invite her out for dinner, while Jack's would-be "patron", a lonely, libidinous, rich older woman, Elise Peabody Willington Smythe, tries to maintain her monopoly over Jack.

 When Jack accompanies Mary to a company picnic, they slip away from the group together and miss the bus back to town, forcing them to take a taxi.
 When they arrive at Jack's home, Mary realizes that Jack is her roommate.
 Trying to allay what he assumes are her suspicions about the arrangement, and unaware Mary is the person with whom he has been sharing the attic loft, Jack strongly denounces his co-tenant to her until the landlord comes and explains all.

-Elise and Hubbell also arrive at the apartment, where Elise tries to bribe Mary, while a protective cabdriver, Fritzie (Guinn Williams), punches Hubbell, mistaking him for Jack.
+Elise and Hubbell also arrive at the apartment, where Elise tries to bribe Mary, while a protective cabdriver, Fritzie, punches Hubbell, mistaking him for Jack.
 Realizing his mistake, Fritzie then goes to his cab where Jack is pleading with Mary.
 Fritzie is about to punch Jack when Mary intervenes, and the cab drives off with Jack and Mary kissing in the backseat.
 Asked if they will get married, the landlord says, "I arranged it."